Sharparam/chatrix-bot/README.md

 ## Usage

+**NOTE: chatrix-bot is very early in development and probably very unstable.**

+This project is not ready for deployment as a stable bot, it's for development use only at the moment.

 Run the `chatrix-bot` executable in the `exe` directory to start the bot with default options (loading config from `config.yaml`).
 To generate a new config, pass the `-g` option with optional path to the config file to generate.